Center for Social Justice Research, Teaching & Service

 Associate Director, Racial Justice Initiatives

 Lionell Daggs III serves as the inaugural Associate Director of Racial Justice Initiatives for the Center for Social Justice.
 Prior to joining the CSJ team, Lionell served as one the Assistant Directors of the Cultural Centers at the University of San Francisco (USF) where his work centered on supporting systematically marginalized student populations, with a primary focus on students of color, women, and LGBTQ students.
-Lionell also previously worked at an education non-profit organization California School-Age Consortium, which builds professional networks that provide training, leadership development and advocacy for out-of-school time professionals.
+Lionell previously worked at an education non-profit organization California School-Age Consortium, which builds professional networks that provide training, leadership development and advocacy for out-of-school time professionals.
+Lionell earned his bachelor’s degree in Psychology with a minor in Child and Youth Studies and a Master of Arts in Organization and Leadership at USF.
+His interests include black feminism, feminist leadership, and social movements.
+His student affairs philosophy is oriented toward creating systemic change by utilizing his positionality and knowledge to uplift and support those around him and within his community.
+As a first-generation college student, he believes that all students with the right support and guidance can successfully navigate the higher education landscape.

 LaMaria Glass (G’22)

-Assistant Director, Youth Justice Programs
+Assistant Director, Youth Justice Programs; Program Director, After School Kids (ASK)

 LaMaria Glass earned her Master’s in Educational Transformation at Georgetown University, concentrating in Advocacy and Policy.
 She graduated from the University of Virginia with a Bachelor of Science in Education, double majoring in Sociology and Youth & Social Innovation.
 LaMaria is passionate about youth and advocacy, and her ultimate goal is to advocate for students through education or for youth involved in the juvenile justice system.
 LaMaria has been involved with a number of organizations whose missions ranged from philanthropy to advocacy to centering first-generation college-bound students.
-LaMaria stays involved in her community, by working with youth or through her service with the Danville Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated.
-Her leisure time is spent singing, reading, exercising, playing basketball, and enjoying family and friends.
+LaMaria stays involved in her community, by working with youth or through her service with the Danville Alumnae Chapter of Delta Sigma Theta Sorority, Inc. Her leisure time is spent singing, reading, exercising, playing basketball, and enjoying family and friends.

 Photograph of Jessica Lee